doxylabs/gd011proj/README.md

 ### run-analysis.R

+Run the script in your IDE, with `./run-analysis.R`, or with an explicit Rscript execution like so:

     Rscript run-analysis.R

+You will notice that run-analysis.R is quite sparse, leaving all the work to utility functions in utilities.R.
+These utilities are broken out into (essentially) the high-level steps from the assignment.

 ### show-table.R

+Yields a simple, visually aligned, fixed-width summary of the table output by run-analysis.R.

     show-table.R

 ### utilities.R

-This file is not intended to be run, instead providing the functions needed by the scripts.
+*This file is not intended to be run, instead providing the functions needed by the scripts.*

 #### getActivities(wd = "UCI_HAR_Dataset")